Brimah-Khalil-Kamara/terraformGCP/README.md

 **terraform.tfstate** is another folder we want to ignore.
 It is a generated file that gets updated every time we do a **terraform apply.** We also want to ignore the backup file

+In addition to this the json GCP private key information is sensitive as we dont want this in our repo so to omit the **.json** file adding it to the gitignore.

 The git status command is ran, we can see all the files we ignored are not on the list, but we have the gitignore file.